Wine trivia is fun! Enjoy these bits of trivia, some of which may surprise you.

 I. Wine Trivia

-- Vintners make most white wine from red grapes.1
+- Most white wine is made from red grapes.1

 - As it ages white wine gets darker.
 But red wine gets lighter as it ages.2

 - Poor soil tends to produce better wines than fertile soil (“the worse it is, the better it is”).3